quintel/scenario-tools/README.md

 ```

-Alteratively, if you do **not** want to use `pipenv` you can also install the requirements globally by running:
+Alternatively, if you do **not** want to use `pipenv` you can also install the requirements globally by running:
 ```
 pip3 install -r requirements.txt
 ```